rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Proofpoint, revisited.

-1. Birthday gift: Not having.

 ---

 Notes
 -----

-* *Note: Try to have about one hundred forthcoming topics at all times, at least until I reach the three-hundred essays month.*
+* *Note: Try to have about one hundred forthcoming topics at all times, at least until I reach the three-hundred essays month.*  (See below.)
 * *Note: When I have writer's block, I should pick ten of the topics above and write an essay about what I plan to write for those ten.
   There should be an almost never-ending supply of that kind of essay.
   Title: "Things I plan to write about (Part of a continuing series.)"*
+    * The first time I did this, I think I only wrote three of the ten essays within the next two weeks.
 * *Note: At some point, I might consider top-ten lists.
 Maybe a month of them.*
 * *Thinking ahead: Alternate months of assorted topics and focused